 Definition of Popover: noun: - a puffed muffin with a hollow center, made with a batter of flour, salt, egg, and milk.

 A popover is a light, hollow roll made from an egg batter similar to that of Yorkshire pudding, typically baked in muffin tins or dedicated popover pans, which have straight-walled sides rather than angled.

 Popovers have a few rules to follow if you want them to actually "popover" in the muffin tin.
 The number of rules is around 50.
 Just kidding.
 There are two key rules to winning at baking popovers.

 - The muffin tin must be hot when you add/pour the batter into the tray.
 The reason for this, if you were to pour the batter into a cold tray the tray would take time to get hot and begin cooking the batter.
 We want the opposite.
 We want the popover batter to start cooking asap and the tray walls are the first line of contact.
 If you were to try this using a cold tray you will not get popovers.
 Nothing will happen, besides baking a type of muffin that only rises to the top of the tray.

 - I cannot stress this point enough.
-“Do Not Open The Oven”.
+"Do Not Open The Oven".
 The process of baking a popover and the popover doing its job of popping over, the tray creating the popover is all based on the heat in the oven and the effect it has on the eggs.
 Eggs being the leavening agent in the bacon popover recipe.
 When you open the oven door you rob the popovers of what makes them popover, the heat.
 After you do this the oven has to recoup the lost heat.
-But that doesn’t matter because the leavening process is now broken.
-Yes, they may still popover, but you can take it to the bank they would have popped over more if you happen peeked.
+But that doesn't matter because the leavening process is now broken.
+Yes, they may still popover, but you can take it to the bank, the popovers would have puffed up even more if you hadn't taken a peek.

-“Never Peek at the Bacon Popover while they are cooking.
-NEVER”
+TIP: "Never Peek at the Bacon Popovers in the oven while they are cooking.
+NEVER"

 - 3 Tablespoons High-Quality Butter